We found 10 internists who accept Medicare near Gillette, WY.

 Dr. Sameera Fareed-Farrukh's area of specialization is general internal medicine.
 She honors Medicare insurance.
 She graduated from Aga Khan University Medical College and then she performed her residency at Saint Francis Hospital, Evanston and a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.

 Dr. Mechelle Lewis is a physician who specializes in general internal medicine and general pediatrics.
-She is an in-network provider for Medicare insurance.
-She attended medical school at the University of Missouri-Columbia School of Medicine.
+She accepts Medicare insurance.
+She graduated from the University of Missouri-Columbia School of Medicine.

 Conditions / Treatments